andredesousa/webdriverio-selenium-grid/README.md

 - They catch errors.
 Prettier, not so much, but ESLint catches a lot of syntax errors and simple forms of type errors, such as undefined variables.
 - Setting these things up is a one-time cost, but the time-saving benefits compound over time.

-Run `npm run lint` to analyze your code.
+Use `npm run lint` to analyze your code.
 Many problems can be automatically fixed with `npm run lint:fix`.
 Depending on your editor, you may want to add an editor extension to lint and format your code while you type or on-save.

 ## Running end-to-end tests